To what degree is conditionality an accepted market feature on acquisitions?

 In order not to allow the uncertain, pending situation to last for too long, the parties usually agree on a long stop date, stipulating that if the closing conditions are not fully completed or waived until that specific date, the transaction agreement terminates or can be rescinded.

 Conditionality in case of public takeover bids.
 Acquisitions of public companies by way of public takeover bids go with a certain level of conditionality.
 Pursuant to the Capital Market Act an acquirer making a public takeover bid for the shares of a public company must, as a general rule, purchase all shares offered to it.
-However, the acquire may reserve its right to rescind the if as a result of the public takeover it cannot acquire more than 50 per cent of the votes in the target company.
+However, the acquirer may reserve its right to rescind if as a result of the public takeover it cannot acquire more than 50 per cent of the votes in the target company.
 Another factor of conditionality or uncertainty is that in a compulsory public takeover bid, one or more (subsequent) counter-offer(s) can be made, and such subsequent counter-offer(s) automatically invalidate the previous public takeover bids (and counter-offers) and all statements of acceptance made by the shareholders.

 Conditionality after closing.
 Once the closing of the transaction occurred, the parties usually deem it as finished, and, save for crucial and irreparable breaches, the parties do not tend to allow or choose a potential rescission from the transaction.
-In case of reparable or non-crucial breaches the parties most commonly stipulate contractual sanctions such as penalty or option rights, but not usually rescission from the transaction will be allowed.
+In case of reparable or non-crucial breaches the parties most commonly stipulate contractual sanctions such as penalty or option rights, but usually rescission from the transaction will not be allowed.
 Only in few cases do the parties agree to rescind or terminate the transaction if certain future conditions are not satisfied (certain profits are not reached or certain events do not occur, etc.).
 It is more common that post-closing conditionality affects the purchase price.
 Parties may agree on post-closing purchase price adjustment mechanisms or earn out structures which may take account of future uncertainties of the target company’s business.
 Usually, such arrangements are requested by purchasers whereas sellers are more interested in completely finalizing the deal at closing without the possibility to reopen certain parts of the agreement.